 If you get a misdemeanor conviction of corporal injury on an intimate partner, the penalties include serving jail time for up to one year.
 You may also have to pay hefty fines not exceeding $6,000.
 Instead of sending you to jail, the judge may recommend misdemeanor probation, also known as summary probation.

-Some of the priorable offense in the past seven years that may attract enhanced penalties include violation of PC 273.5 for inflicting corporal injury on an intimate partner.
-Other priorable offenses include assault or battery causing serious bodily injury, assault or battery with caustic chemicals, or assault with a stun gun are also priorable offenses.
+Some of the priorable offense in the past seven years that may cause enhanced penalties include: violation of PC 273.5 for inflicting corporal injury on an intimate partner, assault or battery causing serious bodily injury, assault or battery with caustic chemicals, or assault with a stun gun.
 You will face enhanced charges if you have a history of assault with a deadly weapon, battery on a spouse, or sexual battery in the past seven years.

 Formal or Informal Probation

 Instead of imposing imprisonment after violating PC 273.5, judges may decide to recommend probation.
-For misdemeanor conviction, the judges may recommend a summary or informal probation.
-For a felony conviction, the judges may recommend formal or felony probation.
+For a misdemeanor conviction, a judge may recommend summary or informal probation.
+For a felony conviction, a judge may recommend formal or felony probation.

 Whether you are serving formal or informal probation, you may have to abide by various requirements of probation.
 The requirements of probation will vary depending on the discretion of the judge and the seriousness of your offense.

 Some of the common conditions of probation include paying fines and restitution to the victim.
 Paying restitution to the victim entails reimbursing the victim for all the costs and expenses the victim may have incurred concerning the offense.
 For instance, you may reimburse the victim for medical costs incurred in seeking treatment for corporal injuries inflicted on him or her.
 You may also reimburse the victim for lost wages if the injuries kept the victim away from work.